VCVRack/Object/README.md

 ## Declaring and defining classes

-You can create your own object classes by including `Object.h` and using its macros.
+You can create your own object classes by including `Object/Object.h` and using its macros.

 The `Animal` and `Dog` classes above can be declared by this `.h` header.
 ```c